watchiot/watchiot-config/README.md

 - Inside your configuration folder
   - repo.json (title, abstract, svg or png file name with the extension and tags)
   - config.yml (configuration parameters.
 [Click here] for see more details about config.yml)
-  - readme.md (Descriptions how it can install and use)
+  - readme.md (Descriptions how it can install and usage)
   - svg or png image

 - if your configuration PR is merge.
 We are going to add into the file **repos.json** the name of your configuration folder.